-This briefing covers two main areas in immigration policy which need urgent legal reform so that migrant victims are protected from domestic abuse and gender based violence under the Bill (specific wording for amendments will be provided in subsequent briefings).
+This briefing covers two main areas in immigration policy which need urgent legal reform so that migrant victims are protected from violence against women and girls (VAWG) under the Bill.
+Sarah Champion MP will introduce two amendments, which we ask you to sign and support.